STEllAR-GROUP/tutorials/cscs2016/session4/README.md

 ## Batch environments
 ### SLURM

+* HPX startup parses the various Environment Variables set by SLURM:
+	* Number of Nodes to use
+	* Number of Threads to use
+	* List of nodes of the allocation
+* Use `salloc` to get an allocation, `srun` to start the application
+* Useful parameters
+	* `-n`: Number of Processes
+	* `-N`: Number of Nodes to distribute Processes on
+	* `-c`: Number of cores

 ---
 ## Batch environments
 ### MPI

+Note: The following only applies if you have the MPI parcelport compiled in

+* Just use mpirun to start your distributed Application, we will use the number of ranks, and the rank to communicate with MPI routines.
+* Read the documentation of your Supercomputer on how to launch MPI jobs.
+* You usually want one process (==locality) per node!
+* Note to Cray users:
+	* If you have SLURM on your cray, srun will automatically activate MPI
+	* If using plain ALPS, aprun has the same effect

 ---
 ## Distributed Runs
 ### Selecting parcelports

+* `--hpx:list-parcel-ports`: Lists which parcelports are available and enabled
+* Use the INI configuration to explicitly disable/enable Parcelports:
+	* `-Ihpx.parcel.tcp.enable=0` will disable the TCP parcelport

 ---
 ## Debugging options

+* Attach a debugger:
+	* `--hpx:attach-debugger`: This will stop the HPX application and wait for the debugger to be attached and the application being continued
+	* `--hpx:attach-debugger=exception`: Stops the application if there was an exception
+* Logging:
+	* `--hpx:debug-hpx-log`
+* Debug command line parsing:
+	* `--hpx:debug-clp`

 ---
 ## Performance Counters

+* List all available performance counters:
+	* `--hpx:list-counters`
+* Print counter:
+	* `--hpx:print-counter counter`
+	* This will print the counter once the application has been completed
+* Set counter interval:
+	* `--hpx:print-counter-interval time`

 ---
 ## Adding your own options